camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 Note over BE,FE: Response
 ```
 **Flow description**:
-First, the API Invoker (e.g. Application Backend or Aggregator) requests a Three-Legged Access Token from the Operator's API Exposure Platform.
+First, the API Consumer (e.g. Application Backend or Aggregator) requests a Three-Legged Access Token from the Operator's API Exposure Platform.
 The process follows the OpenID Connect [Client-Initiated Backchannel Authentication (CIBA)](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html) flow.

-The API Invoker provides in the authorization request (/bc_authorize) a login_hint with a valid User identifier together with the application credentials (the client_id of the Application requesting access to the data) and indicates the Purpose for processing Personal Data (Step 1).
+The API Consumer provides in the authorization request (/bc_authorize) a login_hint with a valid User identifier together with the application credentials (the client_id of the Application requesting access to the data) and indicates the Purpose for processing Personal Data (Step 1).
 The login_hint formats for CAMARA and the way to declare a Purpose when accessing the CAMARA APIs is defined in the [CAMARA Security and Interoperability Profile](CAMARA-Security-Interoperability.md).

 The Operator's API Exposure Platform will: